Sheldonccf/Climate-vs-Agriculture/README.md

 # How to Execute the Program
 <br />
-**Please be advised that each file might take 6-10 min to run in the first time**
+**Please be advised that each file might take a maximum 6-10 min to run before the next round of code optimization**
 <br />

 ## Installing the Pre-required Packages